Systemic lupus erythematosus

 - Swollen lymph nodes.

-- Heart: Valve problems, inflammation of heart muscle
+- Heart -- Valve problems, inflammation of heart muscle or heart lining (pericardium)

-- Lung: Buildup of fluid in the pleural space, difficulty breathing
+- Lung -- Buildup of fluid in the pleural space, difficulty breathing, coughing up blood

 Some people have only skin symptoms.
 This is called discoid lupus.